Brandon Lee

 Brandon Bruce Lee (February 1, 1965 – March 31, 1993) was an American actor and martial artist.
-Establishing himself as a rising action star in the early 1990s, he landed his breakthrough role as Eric Draven in the dark fantasy film The Crow (1994).
-Lee's life and career, however, were cut short by his accidental death during The Crows production.
+Establishing himself as a rising action star in the early 1990s, Lee landed what was to be his breakthrough role as Eric Draven in the supernatural superhero film The Crow (1994).
+However, Lee's career and life were cut short by his accidental death during the film's production.

 Lee was the son of martial artist and film star Bruce Lee, who died when Brandon was eight years old.
-Lee, who followed in his father's footsteps, trained in martial arts and studied acting at Emerson College and the Lee Strasberg Theatre and Film Institute.
-He started his career with leading roles in the Hong Kong action film Legacy of Rage (1986) and the straight-to-video Laser Mission (1989).
+Lee, who followed in his father's footsteps, trained in martial arts, including Jeet Kune Do, Wing Chun, Eskrima, Silat, and Muay Thai, and studied acting at Emerson College and the Lee Strasberg Theatre and Film Institute.
+Lee started his career with leading roles in the Hong Kong action film Legacy of Rage (1986), and the straight-to-video Laser Mission (1989), which was a financial success on home video.
 Lee also appeared in two spin-offs of the 1970s series Kung Fu, the television film Kung Fu: The Movie (1986) and the pilot Kung Fu: The Next Generation (1987).

 Transitioning to Hollywood productions, Lee first starred in the Warner Bros buddy cop film Showdown in Little Tokyo (1991), co-starring Dolph Lundgren.
 While it did not do well with audiences and critics upon its release, it later became a cult film.
-This was followed by a leading role in Rapid Fire (1992) produced by 20th Century Fox.
+This was followed by a leading role in Rapid Fire (1992), produced by 20th Century Fox.
+Lee, alongside Jeff Imada, is also credited for the fight choreography, which contained elements of Jeet Kune Do.
 Though the film was not well-received, critics praised Lee's onscreen presence.

 After being cast to headline The Crow, Lee had filmed nearly all of his scenes when he was fatally wounded on set by a prop gun.
 Lee posthumously received praise for his performance, while the film became a critical and commercial success.
-His career has drawn parallels with his father’s, both men having died young prior to the release of their breakthrough films.
+His career has drawn parallels with his father's, both men having died young prior to the release of their breakthrough films.